omgaz/diffler/README.md

 =======
 A basic JavaScript object comparison script that will iterate, recursivly, through two JSON objects to compare differences.

-This was built for a project in which we had a serialised form as JSON that we cached on page load and compared against the final saved form.
-We used this information to construct email summaries of changed behaviour as well as provide a detailed audit trail of actions.
+This was built for a project in which I had a JSON object of user data that I cached on page load and compared against an edited version on save.
+I used this information to construct email summaries of changed behaviour as well as provide a detailed audit trail of actions.

 Code
 ----